 So how can you avoid miscommunications about money?
 Implement these simple tips, gleaned from PolicyGenius:

-Set aside more time than you think to talk about money.
-It's complicated
+Set aside more time than you think to talk about money—because it's complicated

 To dig deep in your couples budgeting (it's never too early—or too late), make sure you: